Restless from life’s disappointments, the former master still finds refuge here.

 Two female entities are spending their after-life here for their own reasons.

-People who died here and dedicated health professionals are causing paranormal activity.
+Dedicated health professionals are causing paranormal activity.

 A much adored family nurse-maid didn’t let death get in the way.